Biden faces scrutiny over reliance on executive orders

-President Joe Biden and aides showed touches of prickliness Thursday over growing scrutiny of the new president's heavy reliance on executive orders in his first days in office.
+President Joe Biden and aides are showing touches of prickliness over growing scrutiny of his heavy reliance on executive orders in his first days in office.

 The president in just over a week has already signed more than three dozen executive orders and directives aimed at addressing the coronavirus pandemic as well as a gamut of other issues including environmental regulations, immigration policies and racial justice.